Notify me

 Breitling watch logo

-Their current logo (above), while upsetting a lot of fans who say they miss the “old” logo, is actually based on a older version of their logo than the winged anchor symbol, and symbolizes a return to their roots.
+Their current logo (above), while upsetting a lot of fans who say they miss the “old” logo, is actually based on an older version of their logo than the winged anchor symbol, and symbolizes a return to their roots.

 Tissot: